RippeR37/Block-based-Terrain-LoD/README.md

 2. GLFW3 (tested with version 3.0.4)
 3. GLM (tested with 0.9.5.4, headers only)

-Buided libs are included in demo example, however headers for them are not.
+Builded libs are included in demo example, however headers for them are not.

 License